Costa Rica: The Ultimate Trip Bucket List

 Manuel Antonio National Park

-Costa Rica's most popular park has 4 gorgeous beaches on the Pacific coast and offers visitors the chance to get within mere feet of baby monkeys, iguanas, sloths and deer!
+The most popular park in Costa Rica has four gorgeous beaches on the Pacific Coast and offers visitors the chance to get within mere feet of baby monkeys, iguanas, sloths, and deer!
 Cooling off in the calm turquoise water at Playa Las Gemelas after our hike in the humid rainforest was divine.
 Check out my Manuel Antonio National Park post to help plan your visit.

 Marino Ballena National Park

-Uvita, a town on the Pacific coast, is the ideal spot to book a whale watching tour.
-If you're traveling between December-April or July-October, you'll have the most luck finding Humpback whales.
-We saw a playful calf with its mama during our excursion with Ballena Aventura.
-The epic sight was enhanced by breaching Bottlenose and Spotted dolphins!
-I really appreciated how the boats kept a respectful distance away from the animals.
+Uvita, a town on the Pacific Coast, is the ideal spot to book a whale watching tour.
+All of the boats keep a respectful and safe distance away from the animals.
+You'll have the most luck finding Humpback Whales if you travel between December-April or July-October.
+We saw a playful calf with its mother during our excursion with Ballena Aventura.
+The epic sight was enhanced by breaching Bottlenose and Spotted Dolphins!

 Gandoca-Manzanillo National Mixed Wildlife Refuge

-Near the border of Panama on the Caribbean coast is a park with shy hermit crabs, territorial Howler monkeys, and Strawberry poison dart frogs.
-Stick your toes in the golden sand as you enjoy a picnic lunch along the breezy coastline.
-Keep your eyes peeled for creepy Orb-weaver spiders along the trails.
+Near the border of Panama on the Caribbean Coast is a park with shy hermit crabs, territorial Mantled Howler Monkeys, and poison dart frogs.
+Stick your toes in the golden sand as you enjoy a picnic lunch on the breezy coastline.
+Keep your eyes peeled for creepy orb-weaver spiders along the trails.
 The best beach is Playa Punta Mona which requires a 8 km (5 mi) out-and-back hike, but there are also a few smaller beaches along the way.

 Puerto Viejo de Talamanca